Details#

 General Settings#

 General setting influence the basic domain configuration; most of them appear during the creation of the domain.
-Additional options allow to define the time zone, the use of HTTP or HTTPS protocol (we suggest using always the latter), and a mail server used for spam-relay purposes.
+More options allow to define the time zone, the use of HTTP or HTTPS protocol (we suggest using always the latter), and a mail server used for spam-relay purposes.

 Moreover, a default COS and its status can be attached to the domain.